OctopusDeploy/blog/blog/2022-q2/what-is-gitops/index.md

 However, you may have noticed that Git was never mentioned as a requirement of GitOps by the working group.
 So while Git is a convenient component of a GitOps solution, GitOps itself is concerned with the functional requirements of a system rather than checking your declarative templates into Git.

-This distinction is important, because many teams are fixated on the "Git" part of GitOps.
+This distinction is important, because many teams fixate on the "Git" part of GitOps.
 The term GitOps is an unfortunate name for the concept it's trying to convey, leading many to believe Git is the central aspect of GitOps.
-But GitOps has won the marketing battle and gained mind share in I.T. departments.
-While it may be a proscriptive term to describe functional requirements unrelated to Git, GitOps is now the shorthand for describing processes that implement a set of high level concerns.
+But GitOps has won the marketing battle and gained mind share in IT departments.
+While it may be a restrictive term to describe functional requirements unrelated to Git, GitOps is now the shorthand for describing processes that implement a set of high level concerns.

 ## GitOps doesn't imply the use of Kubernetes